Japan in the Asian Century

 Increase fertility rate.
 Many efforts in past, to little effect.
 Even if effective, that won't solve immediate economic effects of demographic decline.
 Abe set target fertility rate of 1.8 for year 2025, providing assistance -- child care, cheaper education.

-Increase labor -- migration, womenomics, youth, seniors, second jobs.
+Increase labor -- migration, womenomics, youth, seniors, second jobs, robots, increase productivity.

 12. Japan's womenomics solution

 Need comprehensive change in business, society and government.
+Government should lead in staffing, providing more childcare facilities and more neutral tax policies.
 Japanese companies need to adopt a family-friendly environment.
 In families, men need to become more active.
-And government needs to provide more adequate childcare facilities and neutral tax policies.

--- Establishing new targets for the participation and advancement of women in the workforce.
+-- Targets for participation and advancement of women in workforce.

--- Encouraging the private sector to promote more women and provide data on the advancement of women.
+-- Encouraging private sector to promote more women and provide data on the advancement of women.

 -- Recruiting and promoting women in government.